Kaizensk/WorldBank-global-Education-analysis/README.md

 How are different income group countries having impact on their education stats?

-What is population growth trend in different countries and how is it affecting the literacy levels and education scenario ?
+What is population growth trend in different countries and how is it affecting the literacy levels and education scenario?

 How is internet playing a role in employment statistics of countries ?